eove/orca/docs/threat_model.md

 `A person inside your organisation` is anyone that has any privileged access to anything.
 It goes from the contractor that comes check your offices' heating system to your C-level people.

-`one` ill-intent person is set as the goal of O.R.CA (and the limits will show that we are no perfectly there yet).
+`one` ill-intent person is set as the goal of O.R.CA (and the limits details below will show that we are not perfectly there yet).
 As the strech goal, anywhere that limit can be raise, O.R.CA aims to make it configurable.

 ## Limits of O.R.CA